gmccannon/ts-mock/README.md

 # ts-mock

 `ts-mock` is a TypeScript utility that lets you create partial mock objects of complex types for unit testing.
-It helps keep your tests **independent and focused** by letting you specify only the fields relevant to a test case, while safely filling in the rest.
+It helps keep tests independent and focused by letting you specify only the fields that are relevant to a test case, while safely filling in the rest.
 It easily integrates with testing frameworks like **Vitest** and **Jest**.

 ## Example